-This is Part 1 of a two-part series on STRESS and how it impacts your health, body AND mind…
+This is Part 1 of a two-part series on STRESS and how it impacts your health, body & mind…

 According to the Australian Psychological Association (APA),